History of Tuvalu: Colonial administration

 From 1892 to 1916 the Ellice Islands were administered as a British protectorate, as part of the British Western Pacific Territories (BWPT), by a Resident Commissioner based in the Gilbert Islands.
-The first Resident Commissioner was C. R. Swayne, who collected the ordinances of each island of Tuvalu that had been established by the Samoan pastors of the London Missionary Society.
-These ordinances were the basis of the Native Laws of the Ellice Islands that were issued by C. R. Swayne in 1894.
+The first Resident Commissioner was Charles Richard Swayne, who collected the ordinances of each island of Tuvalu that had been established by the Samoan pastors of the London Missionary Society.
+These ordinances were the basis of the Native Laws of the Ellice Islands that were issued by Swayne in 1894.
 The Native Laws established and administrative structure for each island and well as prescribing criminal laws.
 The Native Laws also made it compulsory for children to attend school.
 On each island the High Chief (Tupu) was responsible for maintaining order; with a magistrate and policemen also responsible for maintaining order and enforcing the law.
 The High Chief was assisted by the councillors (Falekaupule).
 The Falekaupule on each of the Islands of Tuvalu is the traditional assembly of elders or te sina o fenua (literally: "grey-hairs of the land" in the Tuvaluan language).
 The Kaupule on each island is the executive arm of the Falekaupule.
-The second Resident Commissioner was William Telfer Campbell (1896–1908), who established land registers that would assist in resolving disputes over title to land.
-Campbell's successor was Arthur Mahaffy.
-In 1909 G. B. W. Smith-Rewse was appointed as the District Officer to administer the Ellice Islands from Funafuti and remained in that position until 1915.
+The second Resident Commissioner was William Telfer Campbell (1895–1909), who established land registers that would assist in resolving disputes over title to land.
+Arthur Mahaffy was a District Officer in the Gilbert and Ellice Islands Protectorate from 1895 to 1897.
+In 1909, Geoffrey B. W. Smith-Rewse was appointed as the District Officer to administer the Ellice Islands from Funafuti and remained in that position until 1915.